Department of Communication Disorders

 CDIS 4344.
 Clinical Practicum in Communication Disorders.

-Supervised clinical practicum in speech-language pathology.
+This course is the supervised clinical practicum in speech-language pathology.
 Must be taken each semester student participates in any supervised clinical practicum in speech-language pathology.
-Prerequisites: CDIS 1331 and CDIS 3459 and [CDIS 3462 or CDIS 4466] all with grades of "C" or better.
-Corequisite: CDIS 4330 with a grade of "C" or better.
+Prerequisites: CDIS 1331, CDIS 3359, and CDIS 4330 all with grades of "C" or better.

 3 Credit Hours.
 1 Lecture Contact Hour.
 4 Lab Contact Hours.